-As vice president of my 8th grade homeroom class, I thought I could do a better job than our president, so I composed an argument for his impeachment.
-Long story short: He was voted out, and I became president.
+As vice president of my 8th grade class, I thought I could do a better job than our president.
+At the time, I didn't know about Bulwer-Lytton ("The pen is mightier than the sword") when I wrote an argument for his impeachment and read it at our next homeroom meeting.
+Long story short: He was voted out, I was elected class president.

-That’s when I understood something I'd suspected since I was ten and making up stories and story snippets I kept in secret notebooks.
-Writing (and later editing) would play a huge role in my life.
-Over the years, that has turned out to be true.
+That’s when I realized what I'd suspected since age 10, when I began writing stories and snippets--writing (and later editing) would play a key role in my life.
+That has turned out to be true.

 In July 2018, I added a new activity to my list of micro escapes from “real” writing and editing projects: reading short cozy mysteries—the shorter the better.
-I enjoyed trying to guess “who did it” before the scoundrel (and/or motive) was revealed
+I enjoyed racing to solve the case before the story ended.

 Eventually I thought writing this form of flash fiction might be an interesting--and challenging--change of pace.
 So far, 17 have been published online and in print, a few have been reprinted, and 26 new challenges ended up in my book.